wallarm/product-documentation/docs/latest/admin-en/installation-guides/install-in-yandex-cloud.md

     ```
 4. Add the line `wallarm_mode block;` to the `http`, `server` or `location` block:

-???
-"Example of the file `/etc/nginx/nginx.conf`"
+??? note "Example of the file `/etc/nginx/nginx.conf`"

     ```bash
     user www-data;